9VAC25-31-290. Public notice of permit actions and public comment period.

 C. Methods.
 Public notice of activities described in subdivision A 1 of this section shall be given by the following methods:

-1. By mailing, by electronic or postal delivery, a copy of a notice to the following persons (any person otherwise entitled to receive notice under this subdivision may waive his or her rights to receive notice for any classes and categories of permits):
+1. By mailing, either by electronic or postal delivery, a copy of a notice to the following persons (any person otherwise entitled to receive notice under this subdivision may waive his rights to receive notice for any classes and categories of permits):

 a.
 The applicant (except for VPDES general permits when there is no applicant);